 - Occupational health and safety on thermal equipment and in the workplace

 - CO stoker, fire protection, emergency medical services

 Due to our climatic conditions, the use of a boiler room is essential for all of us.
 It's not just about heating residential buildings, but also our workplace, as well as shops, restaurants or shopping malls.
 And every boiler room needs a qualified person - a central heating boiler stoker - responsible for the comfort and good working conditions of us all.
 Depending on the type of appliance, a professional service is required; these can be regular furnaces, steam boilers, CO gas or water grate boilers.
 Each of these requires professional handling, which is guaranteed by the thorough training provided at KURSO.

-We are a company that has been providing training services for the last fifteen years, with a 98 per cent satisfaction rate from our customers.
-We offer many other types of training courses for handling equipment subject to Technical Inspection (UDT).
-We guarantee attractive prices, comprehensive training, professional staff with extensive professional experience.
+We are a company that has been providing training services for the last fifteen years, with a 98 per cent satisfaction rate among our customers.
+Our offer includes many other types of training for handling equipment subject to Technical Inspection (UDT).
+We guarantee attractive prices, comprehensive training and professional staff with extensive professional experience.
 Our branches are spread all over Poland, including Warsaw.
-We provide our participants with additional materials so that they can consolidate their knowledge, and we offer favourable discounts for organised groups - at the same time, we are willing to send our staff to the client's establishment to carry out the training there.
+We provide our participants with additional materials so that they can consolidate their knowledge, and we also offer favourable discounts for organised groups - whereby we are willing to send our staff to the customer's premises to carry out the training there.
 All information regarding our offer is available on the official website of KURSO, kurso.eu, in case of questions please contact us telephone.
 You are most welcome.